lrb924/Snack_Coin_Rewards/README.md

 ## Challenges, Limitations, and Future Developments

 Unfortunately Streamlit's limitations did not allow us to make all of the connections to the database that we would have liked to make.
-For example, we were not able to import environment variables such as the contract addresses, so those had to be hard-coded in the python script after deploying the contracts in Remix.
-If we had more time, one option to change this would be to shift the app to a different framework with more options, such as Django.
+For example, we were not able to import environment variables such as the contract addresses, so those had to be hard-coded in the python script after deploying the contracts in Remix IDE.
+If we had more time, one option to adjust this would be to shift the app to a different framework with more options, such as Django.

+Additionally, our biggest challenge with the app is that there is no way (using Streamlit) to completely start a new order with a new customer unless the "Start New Order" button is selected.
+For example, if the page is refreshed, the order will continue with the last customer's order instead of starting new.
+Again, this seems to be a Streamlit limitation and if more time allowed, we would adjust and shift the app to a different framework that has more functionality such as this.

 ## Team Members
 1. Lara Barger